 Figure 2: English Translation

-This campaign is an income tax refund of 268.85 euro with instructions given to the recipient on how to claim this rebate.
-The typical trope of a time limit is used with a 4-day timer placed, the recipient is redirected to a spoofed page that redirects to a malicious page once accessed.
+This campaign is an income tax refund of 268.85 euros, with instructions given to the recipient on how to claim this rebate.
+The typical trope of a time limit is used with a 4-day timer placed; the recipient is redirected to a spoofed page that redirects to a malicious page once accessed.
 It’s recommended the recipient access the site via their mobile phone under the guise a further layer of confirmation will be given via SMS.

-The initial landing page, in Figure 3, is quite well put together with a host of different banking institutions listed: PostBank, ING, Volksbank & Deutsche Bank amongst others.
-What’s clever about this landing page is the fact that all the “clickable” brand logos all redirect back to the official Bundesegierung page.
+The initial landing page, in Figure 3, is quite well put together with a host of different banking institutions listed: PostBank, ING, Volksbank & Deutsche Bank, amongst others.
+What’s clever about this landing page is the fact that all the “clickable” brand logos redirect back to the official Bundesegierung page.
 Adding a confidence boost of legitimacy is given to the user with the mention of further verification methods mentioned in the below paragraph.

 Figure 3 First Landing Page

 What makes this Phishing attempt very convincing, is the absence of a generic, “please input details here” box that tends to be paired with typical attempts at credential theft.
 Instead, each banking institution listed has its own customized landing page accompanied by the logos, banners & replicated login information input boxes.

 Figure 4 is an example of a crafted Santander Bank login page asking for account details to access online banking.
 While the overall looks of the page might be convincing, there is an obvious indicator that this is a spoofed page.
 The URL, which is a generic hosted domain, not mentioning Santander anywhere.
 This indicates that the domain is not owned or associated with Santander.
 The sole purpose of this site is to get the user’s online bank credentials.

 In Figure 5 we see another example, a spoofed page for the Deutsche Bank online banking page.
 This is again a well-crafted site mirroring the exact login steps of the real login page.